LamekaRjeggr/nostr-obsidian-graph/README.md

 # Nostr Obsidian Graph

 An Obsidian plugin for visualizing Nostr profiles and notes as a graph.
 This plugin allows you to connect to Nostr relays, fetch profiles and notes, and visualize them in your Obsidian vault.
+Currently write only with public key.
+The intention is to allow more focus and see where connections and communication intersect for interesting conversation.
+Reduction in over stimulating memes or rage porn is just a bonus.

 ## Features